dogweather/forkful/content/en/typescript/strings/capitalizing-a-string.md

 weight: 2
 ---

-## What & Why?
-Capitalizing a string involves modifying the first character of a given string to uppercase if it is in lowercase, often leaving the rest of the string unchanged.
-This operation is typically used to ensure proper nouns or the beginnings of sentences adhere to grammatical rules in text processing, making outputs appear professional and readable.

 ## How to:
 TypeScript, being a superset of JavaScript, allows for various methods to capitalize strings, ranging from pure JavaScript approaches to utilizing third-party libraries for more complex or specific use cases.

 **Pure JavaScript Approach:**